This Class is a Joke: Satire and Society

 Leading class discussion: Depending on course enrollment, you will be expected to lead class discussion in one of two ways.
 If enrollment drops to approximately one dozen students in the course, you will be charged with leading class discussion for at least 30 minutes (and likely the entire class session after my opening remarks) at some point during the semester.
 You should email me several days ahead of time with your tentative questions and plan of attack so that I can offer additional questions and offer some hints for the text you will be teaching.

 Leads: In order to minimize duplication, if enrollment is near capacity, you will instead be assigned to prepare a series of BRIEF (three-minute) “leads” on a rotating basis to stimulate our discussion throughout the semester.
 I will post these on the website and announce them in class ahead of time.
-You should begin with a concise original summary of your assigned section.
-Beyond that, your job is to tie the passage you’ve been assigned to the themes of the course.
-For example, you might open with a question the passage raised for you and some tentative solutions your pages seemed to point to.
-While you might mention other relevant material from elsewhere in the reading, you should try to limit your comments to your passage so as to avoid overlap with other students who are taking the lead on other parts of the text.
+You should begin with a CONCISE (no more than one minute, and ideally just two or three sentences) original summary of your assigned section to jog your classmate’s memory of the section.
+I am specifically requesting that you not bog down class time with lengthy summaries.
+We have all done the reading.
+We do not need a page-by-page account of what we have already read.
+Being able to write a brief summary without relying on ChatGPT, Wikipedia, or any other source is an important skill for you to develop.
+This will be good practice for you, and it will help the class stay focused on your section.
+While you might mention other relevant material from elsewhere in the text, you should try to limit your comments to your passage so as to avoid overlapping with other students who are taking the lead on other parts of the book.
 You must have some sort of argument for your lead: you can’t just say that you found something “interesting”—though you could certainly use that as a springboard.
 You must explain why it seems surprising at first, and what your observation suggests about our course themes.
 You are obviously free to agree or disagree with our texts.

 Reading journal: In addition to your normal class notes, you will need a separate notebook—a reading journal—to use for reflection throughout the semester.
 For each reading, I will announce some reflection questions for you to consider in your private reading journal.
 I recommend tackling the questions before attacking the reading so that you can see how your ideas compare with those of the text.
 This will take approximately one to two hours per text and it is a significant part of this course.
 You will draw on your personal responses in your short reflection papers, and your observations about the readings will help you prepare for class discussion.
 This reading journal is strictly confidential—you will never, ever be required to share its contents with me or with any of your classmates.
 You are expected to keep up with it.